 2. Margaret E. Knight: The Woman Who Invented the Paper Bag Machine

-She created a machine that folded and glued flat-bottom paper bags, making them strong and easy to use.
+She developed the machine in 1868 and received a patent for it in 1870.
 This innovation became one of the most useful everyday items invented by women.
 Knight faced numerous challenges, including attempts by others to claim her invention, highlighting the history of inventions by women that were stolen or misattributed.

 Her machine transformed retail and packaging industries, and flat-bottom paper bags are still in use today.
 Knight’s story is a powerful reminder of the creativity and perseverance of women inventors throughout history.